-As we embark on a month of giving tips on CV writing, we would like to start by sharing with you some of the things that you shouldn’t include in your CV.
-This will increase the chances of your CV being looked at by recruiters.
-A good CV is good is the one that includes all the right elements that are critical in the selection process of candidates to go through to the following stages of the hiring process.
-You should regard a CV as the first impression you give to a recruiter.
+As we embark on the month of giving tips on CV writing, we would like to start by sharing with you some of the things that you shouldn’t include in your CV.
+Staying away from them will increase the chances of your CV receiving attention from recruiters.
+A good CV is the one that includes all the right elements that are critical in the selection process of candidates to go through to the following stages of the hiring process.
+You should regard your CV as the first impression you give to a recruiter.
 By just looking through your CV, a recruiter can decide to proceed with your application or not.
 In fact, the recruiter can decide not to go through your Cover Letter because your CV is badly written.

-Most times, the right candidates don’t have good CVs.
-So, what are some of the things that you shouldn’t do when it comes to writing your CV?
+Sometimes, the right candidates don’t have good CVs.
+So, what are some of the things that you shouldn’t include in your CV?

 1. Grammatical Errors

-Check your CV to make sure that it passes grammatical tests.
-Sending a CV with grammatical mistakes send a very wrong message about you.
+Check your CV to make sure it passes grammatical tests.
+A CV with grammatical mistakes sends a very wrong message about you.
 It says you don’t have the mastery of the language, or you lack attention to detail.
-Most of the word processors have some inbuilt capacities to check for simple grammatical mistakes.
-Imagine receiving a CV with errors like “Tanznai” instead of “Tanzania,” or “exoprience” instead of “experience.”
-Ask someone who has superb English language skills to check your CV before sending it.
+Most of the word processors have some inbuilt capacities to check for simple grammatical errors.
+Imagine being on the receiving end, and getting a CV with errors like “Tanznai” instead of “Tanzania,” or “exoprience” instead of “experience.”
+Ask someone who has superb English language skills to check your CV before sending it in.

 2. Different Fonts

-Please don’t embellish your CV with a variety of fonts as if that is what will help you be noticed.
-Although Microsoft Word is home to a number of fonts, it doesn’t mean you should sprinkle all of them in your CV.
+Please don’t embellish your CV with a variety of fonts as if that is what will help your CV to be noticed.
+Although Microsoft Word is home to several fonts, it doesn’t mean you should sprinkle all of them in your CV.
 A CV with too many fonts is like a person wearing more than 20 different pieces of clothing at the same time.
 It is ghastly.
 One font is enough.
 You should remember that there are professional fonts and funky fonts.
 Stick to the professional ones like Arial, Times New Roman and the like.

 3. Different Colors

-Apart from fonts, it is important to watch out when it comes to beautifying your CV in different colours.
-If your personality demands, you can add some faint colours in parts like borders.
-No colour is a safe bet if you think you have a tendency to go overboard.
+Apart from fonts, it is important to watch out when it comes to colours.
+If your personality demands, you can add some faint colours in places like borders.
+No colour is a safe bet if you think you tend to go overboard.
 To be honest, your CV should be presented in such a manner that doesn’t distract the one going through it.

 4. Bad Organization & Structure